Inaka Japan: Everything To Know About Japanese Rural Life

 That factor all depends on where you live.

-For example, more mountainous areas have a higher chance of landslides, while low-lying areas near rivers are more prone to flooding.
+For example, mountainous areas are more likely to experience landslides, while low-lying areas near rivers are more prone to flooding.

 With rural areas being further away from major cities, emergency services during these types of disasters may result in delayed responses.